jcaillon/valet/tests.d/self-document/results.approved.md

 #
 # Documentation generated for the version 1.2.3 (1987-05-25).

-# ## ansi-codes::*
+# ## array::appendIfNotPresent
 #
-# ANSI codes for text attributes, colors, cursor control, and other common escape sequences.
+# Add a value to an array if it is not already present.
-# These codes can be used to format text in the terminal.
+#
 ```

 ❯ `fs::head /tmp/valet.d/d1-2/valet.code-snippets 10`